 Craving something sweet?
-Thanks to this low carb ice cream recipe, you can enjoy your favorite dessert all summer long — even on the keto diet.
+Thanks to this gluten-free, low-carb ice cream recipe, you can enjoy your favorite dessert, even on the keto diet.

 This keto ice cream is incredibly easy to make.
-You don’t need an ice cream maker or any other special equipment, just three ingredients and a few mason jars.
-This no churn ice cream recipe takes five minutes to prepare and is the perfect no-guilt summertime treat.
+You don’t need an ice cream maker or any other special equipment — just four simple ingredients and a few mason jars.
+This no-churn ice cream recipe takes five minutes to prepare and is the perfect no-guilt summertime treat.